Trends in Urbanisation (Edexcel IGCSE Geography)

 • Small trading posts and villages begin to develop

-• This adds to the built up area, but the building densities are generally lower than in the older parts of the town
+• This adds to the built-up area, but the building densities are generally lower than in the older parts of the town

 • The new suburbs are made up of mostly houses but also include places of employment and services

-• Urban settlements continue to prosper and grow, people move out of the town or city altogether and commute to work:
+• Urban settlements continue to prosper and grow, and people move out of the town or city altogether and commute to work:

 • These are called dormitory settlements because many residents only sleep there.